 Advanced Materials and Processes Pose Tough Challenges for Electronic Systems Failure Analysis

 As today’s electronics systems continue to shrink in size and become more complex and pervasive, failures can cause costly downtime, product delays and recalls, and debilitating reputational damage.
 It is important to find and fix failures before they can do damage, but this becomes increasingly challenging when devices are built using advanced materials and processes.
-The solution is to employ a comprehensive, multi-disciplinary approach to electronics system failure analysis.
+The solution is to employ a comprehensive, multi-disciplinary approach to electronic systems failure analysis.
 Additionally, many failures can be avoided, altogether, by thorough testing, coupled with the use of the latest focused ion beam (FIB) circuit edit techniques to quickly and inexpensively debug and validate design fixes or explore design optimization opportunities in ICs without having to commit to costly and time-consuming full mask spins.

 SYSTEM COMPLEXITY CONTINUES TO GROW AND EVOLVE